 8. Do not show your newborn litter of puppies to your friends

 There are a few reasons for this.
 First, it can be extremely overwhelming for a newborn litter to be around a lot of people.
-They are just trying to adjust to the world and their new surroundings, and too much stimulation can be really tough on them.
+They are just trying to adjust to the world and their new surroundings and too much stimulation can by tough on them.

 9. The first veterinarian visit